muratk5n/thirdwave/en/2022/02/h2-end-use.md

 Boiler Hut: "1kg of hydrogen releases the same energy as 2.8kg of natural gas."
 [5]

+Burning hydrogen releases no carbon - it only creates water.
+This means that pure hydrogen would produce no waste products while it is burning, making the material itself almost 100% efficient [8].

 Heat By-Product from Fuel-Cell

 Fuel-cells generate heat as a by-product as they generate electricity